annaesvensson/yellow-help/readme.md

 ## How to improve documentation

 You can find basic documentation in the help and more detailed documentation in [extensions](https://datenstrom.se/yellow/extensions/).
 Typically the documentation of an extension consists of multiple sections, with examples to copy/paste and settings you can customise.
 Review the entire documentation from the perspective of the user.
 Imagine what the user wants to do and what would make their life easier.
+For experienced writers there's a [style guide](style-guide.md).
 Did you improve documentation?
 Fork the relevant repository.
 Upload your changes and send a pull request to the developer.

 ## Acknowledgements